microsoft/vcpkg-docs/vcpkg/concepts/build-system-integration.md

 command and per-project integration via the `vcpkg.props` and `vcpkg.target` files.

-When this integration is enabled all MSBuild and Visual Studio projects will get their dependencies linked automatically.
+When you enable this integration, all MSBuild and Visual Studio projects will automatically link their dependencies.

 Read more about how this integration works in the [MSBuild integration documentation](../users/buildsystems/msbuild-integration.md).